Neil Cicierega: Other works

 In October 2012, Cicierega created the darkly satirical "Windows 95 Tips, Tricks, and Tweaks" blog, located at windows95tips.tumblr.com.
 In the blog's telling, Windows 95 is a brooding, evil presence bent on dominating humanity.
 Most of the posts are faked error messages, with messages like "Windows needs a lock of your hair to continue," but presented in the exact graphical style of Windows 95.
 The blog has received favorable press attention.

 In February 2019, Cicierega created Endless Jeopardy, a Twitter account that automatically posts a bot-generated Jeopardy! prompt every hour and awards points to the most-liked responses within 15 minutes.
 Cicierega was commissioned to make a number of songs for the TV series Gravity Falls; however, only one was used, this being "Goat and a Pig", which was used in the end credits of the episode "The Love God".

 Personal life

-Neil Stephen Cicierega was born in Bridgewater, Massachusetts, on August 23, 1986.
-His father was a programmer, and he has one brother and two sisters.
-At a young age, Cicierega started using a simple game developing program named Klik & Play.
-Beginning in the fourth grade, his parents homeschooled him and his siblings.
-He continued making amateur games, and began creating digital music to feature in them; he soon shared his music online through MP3.com under the name Trapezoid, which was later renamed to the anagram "Deporitaz" at the behest of another band already named Trapezoid.
-He also began composing MIDI music fragments that were referenced in his later works.
 On August 8, 2015, Cicierega married illustrator and comic artist Ming Doyle, with whom he lives in Somerville, Massachusetts.
 Their daughter was born in March 2018.
+Cicierega's sister, Emmy, is an animator who has worked on television series such as Gravity Falls, DuckTales, and The Owl House.
+Emmy also wrote and performed alongside Neil on Potter Puppet Pals.